HarveyAland/auzre-monitoring-remediation/README.md

 | Restart Nginx | Linux (Nginx VM) | Auto-recover Nginx service when stopped. |
 | Clean Disk (Linux) | Linux VM | Deletes temp/cache files if disk space < 10%. |

 - As you will find in the table above there are more Runbooks here than are set up to rules, not all run books would realistically be automatically spun, some needing reviewed and some troubleshooting steps taken before hand. this would be the case with the IIS app hanging for example, only way you would know for certain is if you test it yourself first.

+Please see folder attached with all Runbook Scripts used - [Runbook Scripts](https://github.com/HarveyAland/auzre-monitoring-remediation/tree/main/Runbook%20Scripts)

 ---